-Sony 400mm f2.8 G Master Review
+Sony 400mm F2.8 G Master Review

 In fact, the Sony 400mm f2.8 G Master takes 40.5mm filters.
 That’s a size that I haven’t seen in a while.
 It’s more akin to what I find for Leica lenses.

 The body of the Sony 400mm f2.8 G Master is well made and textured for grip pretty much everywhere.
-It’s honestly a joy to hold and I already miss using it.
+It’s honestly a joy to hold; I already miss using it.

 Here’s where the lens gets complicated with the controls.
 You’ll find the AF/MF switch, focus limiter, full-time digital manual focus selector, IS, and much more.
-Luckily all the controls are in this one spot only.
+Luckily, all the controls are in only one spot.

 Unlike lots of other lenses, it doesn’t have a dedicated aperture ring.
 Sony doubts this will be used for your cinematic masterpieces.